 A blog is intended to be used for diarised type commentary by an individual or group that is accessible to all users of the module for review and comment.
 You can create individual, group, or module blogs.

-Journals are intended for one to one communication between a student and lecturer or as a personal journal for a student.
+Journals are intended for one-to-one communication between a student and lecturer or as a personal journal for a student.
 When a group journal is used the communication is between the group (not the individual members) and the lecturer.
-This tutorial shows you how to create a journal for you students to use.
+This tutorial shows you how to create a journal for your students to use.